theupdateframework/specification/tuf-spec.md

       ::
         A hex-encoded signature of the canonical form of the metadata for <a for="role">ROLE</a>.

+Note: The "signatures" list SHOULD only contain one <a>SIGNATURE</a> per
+<a for="role">KEYID</a>.
+This helps prevent multiple signatures by the same key
+being counted erroneously towards the minimum <a>THRESHOLD</a> indicating valid metadata.

 ### Key objects ### {#file-formats-keys}

 All <dfn>KEY</dfn> objects have the format: